 Sec.
 212 Design and Construction, City of Dufur Wastewater System Improvements.
 The City of Dufur is in violation of its National Pollution Discharge Elimination System permit limits for ammonia and has been under a Mutual Agreement and Order with DEQ since 2007.
 The city has elected to modify their existing evaporative lagoon system to facilitate the addition of aeration equipment.
 The improvements will enable the city to meet required treatment levels as well as increase the storage and disposal capacity of the system.
 Other improvements include the addition of a headworks and screening system, maintenance building modifications, reconstruction of inlets and control structures at treatment lagoons, removing sludge build-up, and expansion of the city's irrigation area.
 These improvements will allow the city to discontinue discharge to Fifteenmile Creek.
-The application replaces the application the city submitted in December 2018 (#29520-19).
 This is an interim financing loan.
 The city will repay DEQ with financing through USDA - Rural Development.